Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ---
 title: Critical Errors
 summary: How to handle critical errors which adversely affect messaging in an endpoint.
+reviewed: 2016-03-16
 tags:
 - Hosting
 - Self Hosting
 - Logging
 ---

-For many scenarios NServiceBus has built-in error and exception management, for example message retrying, however certain scenarios are not possible to handle in a graceful way.
+For many scenarios NServiceBus has built-in [error and exception management](/nservicebus/errors/), for example [message retrying](/nservicebus/errors/automatic-retries.md), however certain scenarios are not possible to handle in a graceful way.
 The reason for this is that NServiceBus does not have enough context to make a sensible decision on how to proceed after these error have occurred.
 Some of these **Critical Errors** include:

  * An Exception occurs when NServiceBus is attempting to move a message to the Error Queue.
  * There are repeated failures in reading information from a required storage.